 Now that your doubts have been dispelled and you are free of gap year fears, the fun part begins.
 When you decide to take a gap year, the possibilities are endless.
 What’s on your bucket list?
 Where will you go?
 What will you learn?
 It’s time to get planning!

 Scholarships and College Credit with EF Gap Year

-EF Gap Year offers a number of different scholarships to students; you can take a look at the fundraising page for more information.
-You can also earn up to eighteen credits through EF’s educational partnership with Southern New Hampshire University.
+EF Gap Year offers a number of different scholarships to students; take a look at our scholarships and fundraising page for more information.
+You can also earn college credits through EF’s educational partnership with Southern New Hampshire University.